lightmetrica/lightmetrica-v3/doc/intro.rst

 *Extensibility* allows the developer to extend the renderer and to implement a new feature.
 This is necessary as a research-oriented render because the developers want to focus on only the modification they really need.
 For instance, the developer who want to implement new materials doesn't want to modify the code of the rendering techniques.

 Lightmetrica provides decoupled interfaces to extend various features so that the developers are not necessary to know the details on the other part of the renderer.
 Also, our plugin system enables to extend the feature extremely simple by adding one macro at the end of the C++ code.
-Our plugin system does not care about the number of implementations inside a library and the places where the implementation exists.
+Moreover, our plugin system does not care about the number of implementations inside a library and the places where the implementation exists.

 Verifiability
 -------------